 By the way, if any further evidence was needed around the importance of early action, it’s also worth remembering that the second rule to Murphy’s Law is that ‘left to themselves, things tend to go from bad to worse’.

-Click here for more information on our Professional Indemnity Insurance for small businesses.
+Visit our main site for more information on our Professional Indemnity Insurance for small businesses.